ydb-platform/ydb/ydb/docs/en/core/concepts/federated_query/greenplum.md

 # Working with Greenplum databases

 This section provides basic information on working with external [Greenplum](https://greenplum.org) databases.
+Since Greenplum is based on PostgreSQL technology, some of their points are the same, so some links may lead to PostgreSQL documentation.

 Follow these steps to work with an external Greenplum database:
 1. Create a [secret](../datamodel/secrets.md) containing the password for connecting to the database.
     ```sql
     CREATE OBJECT greenplum_datasource_user_password (TYPE SECRET) WITH (value = "<password>");
     ```
 2. Create an [external data source](../datamodel/external_data_source.md) that describes a specific database within the Greenplum cluster.
-In the `LOCATION` parameter, pass the network address of the [master node](https://www.greenplumdba.com/greenplum-master) of Greenplum.
+In the `LOCATION` parameter, pass the network address of the [master node](https://greenplum.org/introduction-to-greenplum-architecture/) of Greenplum.
 By default, the [namespace](https://docs.vmware.com/en/VMware-Greenplum/6/greenplum-database/ref_guide-system_catalogs-pg_namespace.html) `public` is used for reading, but this value can be changed using the optional `SCHEMA` parameter.
 The network connection is made using the standard [Frontend/Backend Protocol](https://www.postgresql.org/docs/current/protocol.html) over TCP transport (`PROTOCOL="NATIVE"`).
 You can enable encryption of connections to the external database using the `USE_TLS="TRUE"` parameter.
     ```sql
     CREATE EXTERNAL DATA SOURCE greenplum_datasource WITH (
         SOURCE_TYPE="Greenplum",